-Translated attributes: in the case of translated attributes we can neither select a translation, nor have the language dynamically defined.
-Search for multilingual attributes, then in the active language or in all languages, depending on whether the option "in all languages" is checked.
+In case of translated attributes we can neither select a translation, nor have the language dynamically defined.
+Search for multilingual attributes, then in the active language or in all languages, depending on whether the option Query using all languages is selected.

+1.3.2.1.5.
+Query output

-Query output: a maximum query output may be defined by entering the maximum number in the "results" box.
-This checkbox will then limit the query output and the mechanism can be activated or deactivated.
-By entering the number in the output the checkbox will automatically be activated.
-Caution: if the number is exceeded no output will be shown!
+A maximum query output may be defined by entering the maximum number in the Hits box.
+By toggling the checkbox Restrict result set size the mechanism can be activated or deactivated.

+WARNING

+If the number is exceeded, no output will be shown!

+1.3.2.1.6.
+Server-based search

-Server-based search: generally speaking, each search can also be carried out as a serverbased search.
-The prerequisite for this is that an associated job client is running.
+Generally speaking, each search can also be carried out as a server-based search.
+The prerequisite for this is that an associated Job-Client is running.
 This option can be used when it can foreseen that very many users will make search queries.
-By outsourcing certain searches to external servers, the i-views server will be disburdened.
+By outsourcing certain searches to external servers, the iviews server will be disburdened.

-1.3.2.2 Multi word search inputs
+1.3.2.2.
+Multi word search inputs

 In our examples for queries the users have, until now, only entered one search term.
-However, what would happen if the user entered "Abba Reunion News", for example, and thus would like to find a news article which is categorised by the keywords "Abba" and "reunion"?
+However, what would happen if the user entered "Abba Reunion News", for example, and thus would like to find a news article which is categorized by the keywords "Abba" and "reunion"?
 We have to disassemble this entry because none of our objects would match the entire string or at least not the article being searched for: